ourzora/zdk/docs/minting.md

-# Minting Cryptomedia on the Zora Protocol
+# Minting Cryptomedia

 Cryptomedia is the foundational primitive of the Zora Protocol.

 Cryptomedia is a medium for anyone on the internet to create universally accessible and individually ownable hypermedia.

-A single instance of cryptomedia is a token that has two inseparable components:

-1. Media
-2. Market
+To create new cryptomedia using the ZDK, you must call the `mint` function.

 The `mint` function on a `Zora` instance expects two parameters: `MediaData` and `BidShares`